-Research shows that worker’s confidence that they have the ability to return to work is the best predictor of return to work success.
+Research shows that a worker’s confidence in their ability to return to work is the best predictor of return to work success.
 Jenny’s experience is too common.
-Traditional approaches to these types of cases lack of focus on skill development and the application of these types of cases lack a focus on skill development and the application of these skills in the worker’s actual environment.
-Even when occupational therapists are used to facilitate community functioning along with a counsellor, the services often lack the real integration and common goals.
+Traditional approaches to these types of cases lack of focus on skill development, and the application of these types of cases lack a focus on skill development and the application of these skills in the worker’s actual environment.
+Even when Occupational Therapists are used to facilitate community functioning along with a counsellor, the services often lack real integration and common goals.

-Without a clear understanding of the worker’s actual behavioral abilities, it was difficult for Jenny’s case manager to know if she was getting better and what type of return to work process would improve Jenny’s chances.
+Without a clear understanding of the worker’s actual behavioural abilities, it was difficult for Jenny’s case manager to determine if she was getting better and identify the type of return to work process would improve Jenny’s chances.

-We are proud to introduce more effective ways to help people like Jenny to get back to work, sooner.
-Our program is designed to help patients Return to Function and work.
+We are proud to introduce more effective ways to help people like Jenny return back to work, sooner.
+Our program is designed to help patients return to function and work.

-Returning To Work (RTW) is not as simple process for a worker who has psychological disability.
-Not only do they read to reduce symptoms and suffering, they also need to regain their confidence that they can successfully RTW.
+Returning To Work is not a simple process for a worker who has psychological disability.
+Not only do they need to reduce symptoms and suffering, they also need to regain the confidence so that they can successfully return to work.

 Confidence is only achieved through successful skill acquisition in real world contexts.
 Learning to manage one’s anxiety in the counsellor’s office is not the same as managing it in the community or the workplace.
-Psychological related work disability has a psychosocial context including worker, co-workers, and the employer.
+Psychological related work disability has a psychosocial context including the worker, their employer, and their coworkers.

-For example, workers who are off work often fear how they will be viewed an treated when they return.
-Patients need to be taught the skills in managing their fears in this regard.
-Existing solutions tend to focus on symptom reduction which often does not provide enough psychological tools for a patient to feel confident in achieving durable RTW.
+For example, workers who are absent from work often fear how they will be viewed an treated when they return.
+Workers need to be taught skills to manage their fears in this regard.
+Existing solutions tend to focus on symptom reduction which often does not provide enough psychological tools for a patient to feel confident in achieving a durable return to work.

 We believe that effective solutions begin with a clear understanding of the challenges ahead in restoring a worker’s function and then increasing their function.
-In order to provide faster and more durable outcomes for RTW, we can have created a new program that relies on a coordinated set of treatments form qualified Occupational Therapists (OT) and a Mental Health Clinician.
-These professionals will work closely with patients to ensure their functional capabilities are restored before and during their RTW.
+In order to provide faster and more durable outcomes for return to work, we have created a new program that relies on a coordinated set of treatments from qualified Occupational Therapists (OT) and a Mental Health Clinician.
+These professionals will work closely with patients to ensure their functional capabilities are restored before and during their return to work.